learn-anything/2017-release/readme.md

-As it currently stands, my project laks discverability and is quite confusing to newcomers.
+As it currently stands, my project lacks discverability and is quite confusing to newcomers.
 I try to mention ways in which one can get value from it but it is still not intuitive.

-Also not all have the ability to use Alfred nor use macOS so my launcher that I provide is also useless to majority of people.
+Also not all have the ability to use Alfred nor use macOS so [my launcher](https://github.com/nikitavoloboev/alfred-knowledge-map) that I provide is also useless to majority of people.

-The solution to this, is to create a web interface similar in functionality to 'Google' or 'DuckDuckGo' but it won't give a list of results.
+The solution to this, is to create a web interface similar in functionality to [Google](https://google.com/) or [DuckDuckGo](https://duckduckgo.com/) but it won't give a list of results.
 Instead it will just autocomplete the query typed by the user from the [index](https://github.com/nikitavoloboev/knowledge-map#mindmap-index-%EF%B8%8F) and present a mind map instantly in the same web page similar to what you can see [here](https://my.mindnode.com) but bigger.

 #Implementation